haacked/haacked.com/_posts/archived/2004-10-18-evaluating-free-desktop-search-options-copernic.aspx.markdown

 ---
 layout: post
-title: "Evaluating Free Desktop Search Options: Copernic"
+title: 'Evaluating Free Desktop Search Options: Copernic'
 date: 2004-10-18 -0800
 comments: true
 disqus_identifier: 1404
 categories: []
+redirect_from: "/archive/2004/10/17/evaluating-free-desktop-search-options-copernic.aspx/"
 ---

 ![Copernic Logo](/images/copernicLogog.gif)After reading the reaction around the net about Google Desktop (GD for short), one common complaint I noticed is the use of a web browser for local searching.
 Why use a web